LoyolaChicagoCS/gradhandbook/source/regulations.rst

 `MOU Form <https://luc.box.com/s/hvc5ix6wel50g4z2z53v>`_.
 You will also need your job supervisor's signature.
 Get the finished form to the GPD, so we can register you for the course.
-The form can be scanned and emailed or turn in paper to the department staff.
+The form can be scanned and emailed or delivered on paper to the department staff.

 There are three related but different terms:  **job**, **internship**,